currently based in Dallas, Texas, was founded by

-Spirituality, meditation, and "The Art of Mindful Living"
+Spirituality, meditation, and "The JOY of Mindful Living"

-are the basis of our classes, workshops, retreats, special events
+are the basis of all our Sangha gatherings.
+Interfaith Buddhist

-universally applicable and beneficial for people of all faiths.
+beneficial for people of all faiths.
+The word "Buddha"

-and affirm people of all ages, religions, genders, ethnicities,
+affirm people of all ages, religions, genders, ethnicities, sexual

 experience.
 We especially welcome those who have been spiritually